 Articulation Agreements are designed to ensure consistency in agreements with both higher education providers or vocational education and training providers, whether Australian or overseas, and whether public or private.

-Decisions to grant Advanced Standing will be subject to review and appeal in accordance with the terms of the Advanced Standing Procedures.
+Decisions to grant Advanced Standing will be subject to review and appeal.

 Deputy Vice Chancellor (Academic)